Pikaday/Pikaday/README.md

 `picker.setDate('2015-01-01')`

 Set the current selection.
 This will be restricted within the bounds of `minDate` and `maxDate` options if they're specified.
-You can optionally pass a boolean as the second parameter to prevent triggering of the onSelect callback (true), allowing the date to be set silently.
+If the given date is null or invalid, the current selection is cleared and input field is cleared if `clearInvalidInput` option is `true`.
+You can optionally pass a boolean as the second parameter to prevent triggering of the onSelect and onClear callbacks (true), allowing the date to be set silently.

 `picker.getMoment()`